-Baker Wetlands Trails (2+ miles).
+Baker Wetlands Trails (8.25 miles).
 There are various trails in the 927-acre Baker Wetlands.
-A map is available at the Wetlands Discovery Center located one-half mile south of 31st St. on the new Michigan St. There are still 45 acres of virgin wetland meadow and a Warbler Trail located on south Haskell Ave. on the East just before the Wakarusa River Bridge.
-Part of the site is a National Natural Landmark and provides breeding grounds for pintails, mallards and Canada geese.
-There is a 1.5-mile crushed limestone trail which runs from the Discovery Center parking lot to Haskell Ave.
+A map is available at the Wetlands Discovery Center located one-half mile south of 31st St. on Michigan St. There are still 45 acres of virgin wetland meadow and a Warbler Trail located on south Haskell Ave. on the East just before the Wakarusa River Bridge.
+The eastern section of the site is a National Natural Landmark and provides breeding grounds for pintails, mallards and Canada geese.
+River otters have been observed.
+There is a boardwalk and a 1.5-mile crushed limestone trail which runs from the Discovery Center parking lot to Haskell Ave.
 It traverses both some of the newly recreated wetlands and the old wetlands.
+The Diagonal Trail goes southeast from the Discovery Center to the Wakarusa River and east between woodland and wet prairie to the Mink Creek Trail.
+There is another boardwalk on the east side of the wetlands near the river.